-There is unlikely to be any direct benefit to you, but your participation in this study will help us find out more about the impact that the LCP has on care at the very end of life.
-It may be comforting to know that someone is sitting with you and observing the care delivered, especially at times when other relatives/friends may be unable to be at the bedside themselves.
-Should you become distressed at all during the observation period, the researcher will leave the room and alert a member of staff if there is no one else at the bedside.
+There is unlikely to be any direct benefit to your relative/friend, but their participation in this study will help us find out more about the impact that the LCP has on care at the very end of life.
+It may be comforting to know that someone is sitting with your relative/friend and observing the care delivered at times when you or others are unable to be at the bedside.
+Should your relative/friend become distressed at all during the observation period, the researcher will leave the room and alert a member of staff if there is no one else at the bedside.

-Will my taking part in the research be kept confidential?
+Will their taking part in the research be kept confidential?

 Yes.
 We will follow current ethical and legal practice and all information collected will be handled in confidence.
 However, we may need to breach confidentiality for any issues that may arise where we have a statutory duty to disclose.
-For example, if during the course of the period of observation issues of malpractice, sub-optimal care or abuse are identified, the researcher will report the 'incident' immediately in line with risk and governance arrangements operating within the organization.
+For example, if during the course of the observation issues of malpractice, sub-optimal care or abuse are identified, the researcher will report the 'incident' immediately in line with risk and governance arrangements operating within the organization.
 No audio or audio/visual recording equipment will be used to record information during the blocks of observation.
 The researcher will make a written record of important elements of care delivery and communication and only members of the project team will have access to this data in order to undertake an analysis of the results.
 Numeric identifiers will be used rather than names in order to protect the anonymity of those taking part.
 These data will be stored in a locked filing cabinet in the University of Liverpool for 3 years after the publication of the results of the study, after which they will be securely destroyed.